Toggle Menu

 Preparation of this accessibility statement.

-A sample of 125 pages including a variety of layouts is tested on a weekly basis and reviewed regularly along with the use of colour contrast checkers.
+A sample of 125 pages including a variety of layouts is tested and reviewed regularly along with the use of colour contrast checkers.